Frequently Asked Questions

 How do I get permission to take more hours during the semester?

 For the fall and spring semesters, the university limits course loads to a maximum of 12 hours for graduate students and 19 hours for undergraduates.
-For summer, the limits are 9 hours for graduate students and 13 hours for undergraduate students.
+For summer, the limits are 9 hours for graduate students and 12 hours for undergraduate students.

-To request a registration overload, the student must make a written request to the associate dean in the College of Education.
+To request a registration overload, the student must make a written request to the Associate Dean in the College of Education.
 Submitting the request does not guarantee an overload will be granted.
 Each request is evaluated on a case-by-case basis.
 Contact the College of Education Advising office at 281-283-3600 for more information.

 Can I go back and take core and lower-level coursework I am lacking for my degree at the community college?

 Yes, core curriculum and lower-level coursework can be taken at the community college after enrolling in courses at UHCL.
 Students must complete an "Off-Campus Course Permission Form" prior to enrolling in courses at another institution.
 Forms are located in the literature racks outside Bayou 1231 or by email from your advisor.

 No courses can be taken off-campus in the student's final semester at UHCL.

 Will I be required to pass a criminal background check?

 Yes, you will.
 As required by Texas Senate Bill 9, the district will conduct a criminal background check on each student before the student is allowed in a school for a field experience.
 The criminal background check is conducted for each field-experience course each semester and for each district in which the student is completing a field experience.
 If a student is denied access to a district based on the criminal background check, the student cannot get credit for the course.
 The student will not be able to register for any further field experience course until the situation has been corrected.
 Visit the Field Experience Criminal History Background Check website for more information.